BadmWe/dspyt-webpage/dspyt/posts/panel-data-econometrics-an-introduction-with-an-example-in-python.md

 ## Types of Panel data

 We can consider panel data as balanced or unbalanced.
-If each [cross-sectional](https://dspyt.com/cross-sectional-data-an-easy-introduction) unit is observed in all time periods panel data is balanced.
+If each [cross sectional](https://dspyt.com/cross-sectional-data-an-easy-introduction) unit is observed in all time periods panel data is balanced.
 While an unbalanced data set is one where units are not observed in all time periods and contain missing values.

 Econometricians also separate panel data into a wide or a long one.
 In a wide panel data a row or a column represents one observational unit for all points in time, while in a long panel data a row or a column holds one observation per period.